Getting started with an ecommerce site and knowing where to start can seem overwhelming particularly if you have no prior experience.

 Most important things to look for:

-- Easy to use search functionality, preferably in the menu.
+- Easy to use the search functionality, preferably in the menu.

 - Good search page.